AmCrNi/gptel-qubes/README.md

 ### Sandbox Development Mode

 Enables the LLM agent to develop complete applications inside an isolated, ephemeral Qubes dispvm.
-All gptel-agent tool calls (write, edit, mkdir, bash, glob, grep, insert, read) are routed through the dispvm when sandbox mode is active.
-The agent can install packages, write code, run tests, and iterate — all inside the disposable VM.
-When done, the output is packaged as a tar.gz and transferred back to the Emacs AppVM.
+The agent can never execute code, read files, or access data on the Emacs AppVM.
+All execution is confined to the disposable VM.

 **Usage:**
 1. `M-x gptel-qubes-sandbox-mode` — activate sandbox mode (launches dispvm)